SwissDataScienceCenter/renku/docs/admin/index.rst

 GitLab deployed as part of Renku
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your RenkuLab deployment includes GitLab you need to follow some additional steps to configure a user admin on GitLab.
+If your RenkuLab deployment includes GitLab you need to follow some additional steps to configure an admin user on GitLab.

 #. turn off automatic redirect to GitLab by setting redeploying with the value ``gitlab.oauth.autoSignIn: false``
 #. log in as the root user using the password from ``gitlab.password``